nubenetes/awesome-kubernetes/docs/api.md

 - [biztechmagazine.com: 6 Steps to Improved API Security](https://biztechmagazine.com/article/2021/07/6-steps-improved-api-security) Application programming interfaces are critical to businesses.
 Tech leaders must do more to protect them.
 - [portswigger.net: Introducing vAPI – an open source lab environment to learn about API security](https://portswigger.net/daily-swig/introducing-vapi-an-open-source-lab-environment-to-learn-about-api-security)
 - [thenewstack.io: Developer, Beware: The 3 API Security Risks You Can’t Overlook](https://thenewstack.io/developer-beware-the-3-api-security-risks-you-cant-overlook/)
+- [==medium.com/@sajjadfazlani: How to protect your APIs and Microservices?== 🌟](https://medium.com/@sajjadfazlani/how-to-protect-your-apis-and-microservices-f22b99ce2322) **The simplest answer is to enforce 1) Zero Trust and 2) Mitigate the critical security vulnerabilities by considering the OWASP top 10 recommendations.**

 ## Free Web Services (Public APIs)
 - [free-web-services.com](http://free-web-services.com/)